shoubamzlibap/splunk/simple_dist/doc/search_head.md

 ```

 ## Configure search peers
-Indexers are called "search peers", as they to the actual searching for the search head.
+Indexers are called "search peers", as they do the actual searching for the search head.
 Search peers are added to the search head by editing or creating
 `$SPLUN_HOME/etc/system/local/distsearch.conf`:
 ```